-It is also interesting to note that this term is no longer relevant for understanding whether a transaction is for consideration, as the meaning assigned to the term 'consideration' under the GST law may be in money or in another form.
+It is also interesting to note that this term is no longer relevant for understanding as to whether a transaction is for consideration, as the meaning assigned to the term 'consideration' under the GST law may be in money or in another form.
+Cryptocurrency is not money as per RBI.

-The words "...or any other instrument recognised by the Reserve Bank of India..." demands a mention of the Payments and Settlement Systems Act, 2007 which allows RBI to authorize the development and distribution of a system of settlement of payments in the form of prepaid instruments (PPIs) that are not Indian legal tender but are yet used as a consideration to settle an obligation.
+The words "...or any other instrument recognised by the Reserve Bank of India..." demands a mention of the Payments and Settlement Systems Act, 2007 which allows RBI to authorize the development and distribution of a system of settlement of payments in the form of prepaid instruments (PPIs) that are not Indian legal tender but are yet used as a consideration to settle an obligation because they are 'recognized' by RBI such as e-wallets.
 Such PPIs are often confused with voucher (defined in section 2(119) below).
 This form of interchangeable usage would be an error.
 Since the PPI is included in the definition of money it cannot also be included in the definition of voucher.
 PPIs are not vouchers but money.
-Tax treatment applicable on the receipt of money must be applied even when receipt is through PPI's.
+Tax treatment applicable on the receipt of money must be applied even when the receipt is through PPI's.